 Going camping this summer?
-Consider preparing some fire starters for your campfire the zero waste way by turning a few household waste products into something you can burn.
-I saw this idea on Pinterest at some point and then got some details from this post by Chica and Jo.
+Consider preparing some zero waste fire starters for your campfire by turning a few household waste products into something you can burn.
+I saw this idea on Pinterest and then got some details from this post by Chica and Jo.
 I realize some of you are awesome, vegan, true zero waste folks who have no egg cartons or dryer lint or metal cans at home, but you can probably get some from neighbors without much difficulty.
 So here’s how to do it:

 Step 1: gather your supplies:

 - some lint from your dryer’s lint trap.
 Cotton balls are another option.
 Or lint trimmed from fuzzy sweaters and blankets?